 While there are examples of individual RCTs that have been replicated using observational database analyses, there has never been an effort to replicate a large number of trials across several different therapeutic areas simultaneously.
-Such an effort is needed to shed light on a number of critical questions particularly relevant in retrospective analyses, including quality of data sources, bias (and ways to mitigate it), and variability in observational database studies.
+Such an effort is needed to shed light on several critical questions particularly relevant in retrospective analyses, including quality of data sources, bias (and ways to mitigate it), and variability in observational database studies.
 One important issue is the potential of data linkage (e.g., claims data linked with electronic medical records) to control for confounders that is missing in analyses based on claims data alone.
-The MRCT Center in collaboration with OptumLabs is leading the development of an empirical study by bringing together a panel of technical experts from various organizations to address these questions.

 Current Status: Active Project